DarwinJS/ChocoPackages/openssh/readme.md

 Allows the setup of the SSH logging level.
 Valid Options: QUIET, FATAL, ERROR, INFO, VERBOSE, DEBUG, DEBUG1, DEBUG2, DEBUG3 On a fresh install LogLevel is set to QUIET

+## -params '"/TERM:xterm-new"'
+Introduced in Version: 0.0.13.0
+Allows the initial setup and subsequent update of the TERM system environment variable.
+If it does not exist, TERM is defaulted to "xterm" when this switch has NOT been used.

 ## -params '"/SSHServerFeature /DeleteServerKeysAfterInstalled"'
 When installing the server, server keys are deleted after added to the ssh-agent (you will not have an opportunity to copy them).